serilog-contrib/serilog-ui/README.md

 ## Limitation
 * Log url `/logs` is fix and cannot be changed
 * Log viewer only works with MVC so you have to register views `services.AddControllersWithViews();` and also add default route `endpoints.MapControllerRoute( name: "default", pattern: "{controller=Home}/{action=Index}/{id?}");`
+* Additional columns are not supported and only main columns can be retrieved